BubuAnabelas/awesome-markdown/README.md

 - [Daux.io](http://daux.io) - Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 - [GitBook](https://www.gitbook.com/) - GitBook is a modern publishing toolchain.
 Making both writing and collaboration easy.
-- [GitPrint](https://gitprint.com/) - Easily print GitHub markdown.
+- [GitPrint](https://gitprint.com/) - Easily print GitHub Markdown.
 - [NoteHub](https://notehub.org/) - Free and Hassle-free Pastebin for Markdown Notes. :gem:
-- [Stacktile](https://stacktile.io/) - Turn a markdown document into an interactive tutorial.
+- [Stacktile](https://stacktile.io/) - Turn a Markdown document into an interactive tutorial.

 ## Resources